Ria-V-CS/BIOS-4801-Research-Project-hEtG-cardiac-biomarkers/README.md

 Functional outcomes: Ejection fraction (EF).
 Covariates: Age, sex, BMI, SBP, type of AF, history of heart failure

+The data was collected in Sweden from patients undergoing RFA at institutions associated with the Department of Medical and Health Sciences at Linköping University and associated hospitals.
+The study is part of what is referenced as "The SMURF study."
+The raw data associated with this specific publication was made publicly available via the Dryad Digital Repository

 Citation:
 Barmano, N., Charitakis, E., Kronstrand, R., Walfridsson, U., Karlsson, J.-E., Walfridsson, H., & Nyström, F. H. (2019).
 Data from: The association between alcohol consumption, cardiac biomarkers, left atrial size and re-ablation in patients with atrial fibrillation referred for catheter ablation [Data set].
 Zenodo. https://doi.org/10.5061/dryad.869b2n0